SESAC Music License: The 2026 Guide for Business Owners

 Bruno Mars (publishing), Pharrell Williams, Drake (some works)

-There's no way to know which PRO represents the songs playing in your business.
-A single playlist might include artists from all four organizations.
-To legally play diverse, popular music, you need licenses from ALL major PROs.
+The problem: There's no way to know which PRO represents the songs playing in your business.
+A single playlist might include artists from all five organizations.
+To legally play diverse music, you may need licenses from multiple PROs.

 BMI + ASCAP